 I remember my first experience of discovering I had Endometriosis.
 I was sitting across from my doctor who tried to explain what the condition was and of my likelihood of having it.
 The truth is, I had never heard of it and had no idea what he was even saying.
 The only feeling I had was one of relief for finally having an answer to my constant period pain and a general feeling of being unwell.

 Do you know what Endometriosis is?

-Sadly, many woman are unaware of the condition and are led to believe that period pain, PMS and hormonal irregularities are simply normal and something that “woman have to deal with”.
-It is estimated that 1 in 10 woman have Endometriosis but most of these woman only discover they have the condition when they try to conceive a child and are unable to.
+Sadly, many women are unaware of the condition and are led to believe that period pain, PMS, and hormonal irregularities are simply normal and something that “women have to deal with”.
+It is estimated that 1 in 10 women have Endometriosis but most of these women only discover they have the condition when they try to conceive a child and are unable to.

 What exactly is Endometriosis?

 Endometriosis a condition resulting from the appearance of endometrial tissue outside the womb (endometrial tissue).
 This misplaced tissue develops into growths or lesions which respond to the menstrual cycle in the same way that the tissue of the uterine lining does: each month the tissue builds up, breaks down, and sheds.
 When we menstruate blood flows from the uterus and out of the body through the vagina, but the blood and tissue shed from endometrial growths has no way of leaving the body, as it is trapped inside the abdominal cavity.
 This results in internal bleeding, the breakdown of the blood and tissue from the lesions, and inflammation — and can cause pain, infertility, scar tissue formation, adhesions, and bowel problems.
 (Endometriosis Association, n.d.)

 Okay, so that is the medical explanation.
 What does it really mean?